mmiude/ISD-project-test/README.md

 # ISD-Project

 Bosch sensor libraries are not included.
-These needs to be downloaded separately.
+These need to be downloaded separately.